dmsc/fastbasic/manual.md

-- `WORD` arrays (the default if no type is given) use two bytes of memory for each element, and works like normal numeric integer variables.
+- `WORD` arrays (the default if no type is given) use two bytes of memory for each element, and works like normal numeric integer variables:
+  -32768 to 32767 (signed).
-- `BYTE` arrays use only one byte for each element, so the numeric range is reduced from 0 to 255.
+- `BYTE` arrays use only one byte for each element, so the numeric range is reduced from 0 to 255 (unsigned).
 - Floating point arrays, works like any floating point variable, and use six bytes of memory for each element.